yoonjoung/WHO_HFA_COVID19/README.md

 -- Analysis code in R: WHO_CommunityKIS_DataManagement.Rmd (https://rpubs.com/YJ_Choi/WHO_COVID19HFA_Com) __(updated on 2/XX/2022)__
 (Questionnaire version that the analsis code is based on: __Community assessment tool_20220225_Clean.pdf__)

-For each module, the questionnarie and mock-up data for practice/test are available at the __WHO resource site: (https://www.who.int/teams/integrated-health-services/monitoring-health-services/frontline-service-readiness-assessments)__
+__For each module, the questionnarie and mock-up data for practice/test are available at the WHO resource site__: (https://www.who.int/teams/integrated-health-services/monitoring-health-services/frontline-service-readiness-assessments)

 ### Version1_2021 02 06 (initial publication: Feb 6, 2021)